 Power resistors are used in a wide range of applications.
 They are primarily used as protection devices but are also found in power dissipation applications.
-The most common types of power resistor technology are wirewound and thick film.
-They are compared in detail elsewhere on this blog.
+The most common types of power resistor technology are wirewound and thick film (compared in detail elsewhere on this blog).
+In this post, we only discuss thick film power resistors.

 Thick film power resistors are used in a wide range of applications to prevent damage to sensitive components.
 They are typically used to prevent damage under transient conditions.
 These include start up conditions, switching applications, and electromagnetic interference.